avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

   socket.broadcast.emit('hi');
 });

-In this case, for the sake of simplicity weíll send the message to everyone, including the sender.
+In this case, for the sake of simplicity we‚Äôll send the message to everyone, including the sender.

 io.on('connection', function(socket){